florian-university/fuzzbench-oss-fuzz-integration-logs/readme.md

 projects are outdated.
 I still thought that this test run and the log files might be valuable to you.
 If not that's also fine.

-Anyway thank you and stay healthy :) I'll be the fist one to test the OSS-Fuzz integration, once Fuzzbench runs on 20.04.
-Keep the good work up, it's absolutely crucial for the evaluation of fuzzers.
+Anyway thank you and stay healthy :) I'll be the first one to test the OSS-Fuzz integration, once Fuzzbench runs on 20.04.
+Keep up the good work, it's absolutely crucial for the evaluation of fuzzers.

 PS: `pffft_fuzzers_seed_corpus.zip` is not in the repo cause its too big